History of Carlos Boozer in Timeline

 On September 16, 2020, Carlos Boozer graduated with a bachelor's degree from the Trinity College of Arts and Sciences at Duke University.

-In 2020, Carlos Boozer officially graduated from Duke University after leaving his junior year to play in the NBA.
+In 2020, Carlos Boozer officially graduated from Duke University, after leaving his junior year to play in the NBA.

 In 2021, Carlos Boozer divorced Aneshka Dawn Smith and began dating Natalie Rodriguez.

-May 8, 2022: Graduation Ceremony
+May 8, 2022: Graduation Ceremony Attendance

-2024: End of Relationship with Natalie Rodriguez
+2024: End of relationship with Natalie Rodriguez

-2025: Joins Utah Jazz Front Office
+May 2025: Joined Utah Jazz Front Office